dbos-inc/dbos-docs/docs/python/examples/scheduled-reminders.md

 title: Scheduled Reminders
 ---

-In this example, we use DBOS to build and deploy an app that schedules reminder emails to send weeks or months in the future.
+In this example, we use DBOS to build and deploy an app that schedules reminder emails for any day in the future.

 You can see the application live [here](https://demo-scheduled-reminders.cloud.dbos.dev/).
 Enter your email address and it will send you a reminder email one minute, one day, one week, and one month from now!